 The disadvantage of this approach is that you’ll have to rely on a separate plugin to generate XML sitemaps and Yoast SEO for other SEO features.

 First, you need to install and activate the XML Sitemaps plugin.
-For more details, see our step-by-step guide on how to install a WordPress plugin.
+For more details, you can see our step-by-step guide on how to install a WordPress plugin.

-Since you are using Yoast SEO, it will automatically show you a notification to either disable the XML Sitemaps plugin or Yoast SEO’s sitemap functionality.
+Since you are using Yoast SEO, you will automatically receive a notification to disable the XML Sitemaps plugin or Yoast SEO’s sitemap functionality.

 Don’t forget to click on the ‘Save Changes’ button to store your settings.